 Before continuing to the next verse, we will consider a few more points to further substantiate who the two witnesses truly represent.
 Since there has been so much diversity of opinions, it is especially important to follow the guidelines established in the scriptures:

-Sacred scripture presents the concept of a small portion of those who remain loyal to God, even when corruption & idolatry abound among the many who bear the name of the LORD; Distinct from the broad masses who claim His name, the select few who are truly faithful to God, have often been referred to as the remnant.
+Sacred scripture presents the concept of a small portion of those who remain loyal to God, even when corruption & idolatry abound among the many who bear the name of the LORD; Distinct from the broad masses who take His name in vain, the select few who are truly faithful to God, have often been referred to as the remnant.
 This concept carries through both old and new testaments, which is more often expressed in the New Testament as God’s elect.

 The Apostle Paul addresses this concept when saying, “For they are not all Israel who are of Israel” (Romans 9:6).
 In the same discourse he quotes from Isaiah 10:22-23, saying, “Though the number of the children of Israel be as the sand of the sea, the remnant will be saved.” ~ Rom 9:27